The Importance of Customer Experience in Mobile Apps

 - linking accounts with single sign-on (e.g. sports clubs enabling in-app ticketing)

 We’re proud to be able to say that when we develop apps for clients, we know that we are creating something that is going to be well-loved and really add value to the user by providing an exceptional experience, through design, development and careful consideration of content.
-Having recently been shortlisted in both the Sports Technology Awards and the Sports Business Awards for our work on the Android and iOS apps for Swansea City FC, we’re pleased to see these examples of best practice in use being recognised.
+Having recently been shortlisted in the Sports Technology Awards, Sports Business Awards, Football Business Awards and UK App Awards for our work on the Android and iOS apps for Swansea City FC, we’re pleased to see these examples of best practice in use being recognised.